rm511130/DotNetCloudNativeWorkshop/README.md

 - [Git Client](https://git-scm.com/downloads)
 - [VisualStudio (min: Visual Studio 2015 Update 3 Community Edition)](https://www.visualstudio.com/downloads/)

 Start by downloading the course materials.
-This can be accomplished either through the GitHub website (https://github.com/rm511130/DotNetCloudNativeWorkshop) or if you have Git installed on your PC/Mac, use the following commands:
+This can be accomplished either through the GitHub website (https://github.com/rm511130/DotNetCloudNativeWorkshop) or if you have Git installed on your PC/Mac, use the following commands (Windows PowerShell/Mac Terminal):

 ```
 $ cd /work   <-- Choose or create (mkdir) a directory for your workshop